BlueBrainApps/Text-on-Photo/README.md

 <h1>Privacy Policy </h1>

-Thank you for downloading Text On Photo.It is the policy of  Text On Photo to respect your privacy, and the privacy of all users of our applications.
+Thank you for downloading Photoholic: Easy photo editor.It is the policy of  Text On Photo to respect your privacy, and the privacy of all users of our applications.
 This Privacy Policy (the “Policy”) has been established to help you understand our commitment to protecting your privacy, and the steps we take to ensure it.